Youw/MobilePad/README.md

 To use this application, you also need to run [MobilePadServer] [MobilePadServer] on your PC.
  [MobilePadServer]: <https://github.com/Youw/MobilePadServer>

+###Performed by:
+- Ihor Dutchak
+- Pavlo Borysenko
-Performed by: Ihor Dutchak, Paul Borisenko and Andrii Temnikov (KM-41m).
+- Andrii Temnikov